n-one-systems/BaseNetworkSetup/netperftesting/roles/iperf3_client/README.md

   automatically after configuration.
 Defaults to `true`.
 - `iperf3_client_auto_enable`: Whether client services should be enabled to start at boot.
 Defaults to `true`.
+- `iperf3_client_log_dir`: Directory for iperf3 client log files.
+Defaults to `/var/log/iperf3-client` and is created with permissions suitable for the `nobody` user.

 Example: